Saifurrahmanemon/Dream-phone/README.md

 # Dream-phone

-## Built the app using vanilla JS and CSS
+## Built a app simple for searching specific information about mobile devices by fetching API using vanilla JS and used Raw CSS for styling.